bihealth/sodar-core-legacy/docs/source/breaking_changes.rst

 For stability, it is still recommended to use exact version numbers for Python requirements in your SODAR Core based site.

+If you are overriding the ``projectroles/base_site.html`` in your site, make sure to update Javascript and CSS includes accordingly.

 .. note::

     Even though the recommended Python version from Django 1.11.17+ is 3.7, we